 The study participants reported the quality of their diets using food frequency questionnaires, and the researchers examined the association between different diets and the health of the colon samples.

-Dr. Jiao and colleagues published their findings in the American Journal of Clinical Nutrition.
+Dr. Jiao and colleagues published their findings in the

 The participants consented to having a colonoscopy in 2013–2017, and they did not present with any colonic polyps at that time.

 The adults were ages 50–75 at the time, and they all filled in a food frequency questionnaire before the procedure.
 Dr. Jiao explains why the researchers used colonic samples, saying, “One new contribution [of] this work is that we looked at the microbiome associated with colonic mucosa.”

 “Most other studies of the human gut microbiome have used fecal samples,” adds Dr. Jiao.

 “We looked at [the] colon mucosa associated microbiome because we know that this microbiome is different from that in the fecal samples, and it is said to be more related to human immunity and the host–microbiome interaction than the microbiome in fecal samples.”

 The researchers assessed the quality of the participants’ diets using the Healthy Eating Index (HEI).
 This is “a measure of diet quality, independent of quantity, that can be used to assess compliance with the [United States] Dietary Guidelines for Americans.”

 “In this study, rather than looking at individual diets, we focused on dietary patterns as defined by the [HEI]-2005 and how they relate to the microbiome,” explains Dr. Jiao.

 “In a previous study, we found that HEI-2005 is associated with reduced risk of pancreatic cancer,” she adds.